 The following checks will be performed, you can enable or disable them as per your business.

-Set the tax label as EU VAT and enter your VAT here.
+Set the tax label as EU VAT and enter your VAT Number here.
 This will be displayed in the invoices sent to your customers.

 Collect Tax Registration Number: